 The Company uses VaR methodologies to monitor the price risks arising from different trading books across portfolios.
 This is measured based on a 1 day holding period using confidence levels of 99% and 95% for regulatory and internal VaR respectively.
-The internal VaR confidence level was changed from 99% to 95% in 2020, to align measurements across the MUFG group.

 Actual profit and loss outcomes are also monitored to test the validity of the assumptions made in the calculation of VaR.
-The

-VaR outputs are based on a full revaluation historical simulation model and a 2 year and 1 year data window for regulatory and internal VaR respectively.
+The VaR outputs are based on a full revaluation historical simulation model and a 2 year and 1 year data window for regulatory and internal VaR respectively.